-Don't use this format for reviewing: If you need a document that will be reviewed in Word, export a table RTF file instead.
+Don't use this format for reviewing: If you need a document that will be reviewed in Word, export a two-column RTF file instead.
+See the previous section.

 Don't use this format at all unless you need to: In general, don't save Trados-compatible documents unless you need to send them to Trados Translator's Workbench.